garrandall/popular-music-data/tracks/i-wish-i-had-a-girl-henry-lee-summer.md

 Wish I had a girl
 Who walked like that
 Yeah, yeah, yeah, yeah, yeah
-Wish I had that girl......
+Wish I had that girl...